ChoiJiOne/2024/README.md

 # Tetris
-- `Tetris` is a project for developing a 2D tetris game.
+- `Tetris` is a project for developing a simple tetris game without using a game engine.

 ## Support Platform
 - Windows 10/11 Home/Pro